ciatph/firebase-users-admin/README.md

    - > **INFO:** Building the images for localhost development takes a while, around ~7min+.
 4. Create and start the client and server containers.
 `docker-compose -f docker-compose-dev.yml up`
+5. Run a script in the container to create the default `superadmin@gmail.com` account, if it does not yet exist in the Firestore database.
+   `docker exec -it server-prod npm run seed`
-5. Launch the dockerized (dev) client app on
+6. Launch the dockerized (dev) client app on
 `http://localhost:3000`
-6. Launch the dockerized (dev) server app's API documentation on
+7. Launch the dockerized (dev) server app's API documentation on
 `http://localhost:3001/docs`
-7. Edit source the codes in `/client/src` or `/server/src` as needed.
+8. Edit source the codes in `/client/src` or `/server/src` as needed.
 Verify that hot reload is working on both the client and server apps.
-8. Stop and remove containers, networks, images and volumes:
+9. Stop and remove containers, networks, images and volumes:
 `docker-compose -f docker-compose-dev.yml down`

 ### Docker for Production Deployment